hammondus/filemaker-server/README.md

 -   The server is a fresh install of the Ubuntu 22.04
 -   It's going to be dedicated to running Filemaker.
 -   It's designed for and tested on an AWS EC2 instances.
-The default AWS user of ubuntu is used.
+    -   The default AWS user of ubuntu is used.
+    -   AWS network security settings have ports 22, 80, 443 & 5003 open
 -   It uses a SSL certificate from Let's Encrypt
 -   It uses 4 seperate drives.